 Sunless Foam | Use anytime for a tan within hours

 This is what I use the most!
 I reach for my sunless foam and mitt ALL the time.
 Because it’s tinted, it’s easier to do yourself without getting streaks.
-I always start at the bottom of my legs and work up.
+I always start at the bottom of my legs and work up in circular motions.
 By doing your upper body last, you lessen the risk of messing up the arms as you bend and apply to the rest of your body.
 Lots of formulas now are quick-develop for almost instant results.

 Gradual Lotion | Use gradually for soft glow